by Tom

 1. Burn Seasoned Firewood

-Seasoned firewood has been allowed to dry Stacked and seasoned firewoodafter being cut and split, usually for about six months.
+Seasoned firewood has been allowed to dry after being cut and split, usually for about six months.
 Freshly cut firewood contains a huge amount of water, so instead of burning and putting off heat, your fire’s energy goes to boiling off all that water.
 In addition to not putting off much heat, unseasoned wood can cause creosote buildup in your chimney, which can lead to a chimney fire.
 Seasoned firewood burns hotter and with less smoke than unseasoned wood, so you have a more efficient fireplace.

 -> How to tell if your firewood is seasoned